 The three tenets of Light will be its arts activities, its hospitality offerings, and its multi-use venue spaces.
 Cross-segment activity is at the centre of the business model, with the refurbished heritage building at 63 Light Square forecast to be bustling morning, noon, and night.

 The most familiar element of the business is its hospitality side.
-This week, Light will launch a new high-end restaurant this week – Aurora.
+Light will launch a new high-end restaurant this week – Aurora.
 Fronted by head chef Brendan Wessels (formerly of the d’Arenberg Cube), the restaurant has been developed in consultation with South Australian hospitality luminaries Richard Gunner and Simon Bryant.

 Light already operates a café called Little Mission next door and will – in the longer term – include dedicated bars and an outdoor beer garden.